Henry22-lab/bp_bot/README.md

 robot control linked to urdf for a real robot with arduino code

-clode any of the directries within your src directory and build your workspace, you will need to manipulate the arduino code and all the other files to match your robot, tried to add comments on most of the files for better understanding of the scripts
+clone any of the directries within your src directory and build your workspace, you will need to manipulate the arduino code and all the other files to match your robot, tried to add comments on most of the files for better understanding of the scripts